MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/Dataflow-solution-awareness.md

 ## Known limitations

 * Dataflows can't be created from within solutions.
 To add a dataflow to a solution, follow the steps outlined in this article.
 * Dataflows can't be edited directly from within solutions.
-Instead, the dataflow should be edited in the Dataflows experience.
+Instead, the dataflow must be edited in the dataflows experience.
 * Dataflows can't use connection references for any connector.
 * Environment variables can't be used by dataflows.
-* Dataflows don't support adding required components such as custom tables they load data to.
+* Dataflows don't support adding required components, such as custom tables they load data to.
 Instead, the custom table should be manually added to the solution.
 * Dataflows can't be deployed by application users (service principals).